django-beam/django-beam/docs/usage.rst

 model ``customers.Customer`` and create a template ``customers/customer_detail.html`` it will be used for the detail view of the ``CustomerViewSet``.

+Beam also adds a template name based on the component name.
+For example, if you have a component ``call_component`` and create a template ``customers/customer_call.html`` it will be used for the call view.

-Beam also provides a default template for each view.
+Beam also provides default templates for all base view.

 ``beam/create.html``, ``beam/update.html``, ``beam/detail.html``, ``beam/delete.html``, ``beam/list.html``